spaghetticode/wallpaper/README.md

 ## Usage

-Copy and include the wallpaper.js and the wallpaper.css file.
-The html must contain at least one element with id "wallpaper" in order to work.
+Copy and include the `wallpaper.js` and the `wallpaper.css` file.
+By default the html must contain at least one element with id "wallpaper" in order to work.
 Of course you can use another name, but remember to update the css file accordingly.

 This example code initialize  the #wallpaper element as the current wallpaper.
 The speed option refers to the image fade in/out speed: